saduofc/D-XTRO-MD-/README.md

 ---

 ```
-KHAN-MD BY MR DINESH OFC💜
+D-XTRO-MD BY MR DINESH OFC💜
 ```

 ---